-2 credits (grade 9-10) one semester
+2 credits (grade 9-10; one semester)

-The Career Exploration Program is a two period, semester long program, for first or second year students allowing them to intently explore the varying aspects, procedures, and expectations of the programs offered at Sentinel.
-Each student will have the opportunity to actively explore and infiltrate infiltrate all lab options.
+The Career Exploration Program is a half day, semester long program, for first or second year students allowing them to intently explore the varying aspects, procedures, and expectations of the programs offered at Sentinel.
+Each student will have the opportunity to actively explore and infiltrate six lab options.
+Program choices for exploration include the following: Collision Repair, Agriculture, Auto Technology, Manufacturing Technologies & Robotics, Electrical Trades, Building Trades, Welding and Fabrication, Culinary Arts and Hospitality Management, Digital Technologies, Careers in Education, Health Careers Academy, Public Safety, and Independent Living.
 Students will create a career plan that will help enable them to successfully transition into the proper path throughout the rest of their high school education.
-Students will also be offered a Financial Literacy class based on current state standards of career exploration during their time on campus.
+This course fulfills the state's financial literacy requirement.